South Florida rescue teams mobilize to assist areas ravaged by Hurricane Ian

-MIRAMAR, FLA.
-(WSVN) - First responders are heading out to help storm stricken parts of the state where residents are barely beginning to put their lives back together.
+DORAL, FLA.
+(WSVN) - First responders have headed out to help storm stricken parts of the state where residents are barely beginning to put their lives back together.

-South Florida is sending in the troops in the wake of Hurricane Ian.
-Multiple agencies mobilized and moved out.
+Rescue teams have been dropping into areas that can’t be accessed right now after Hurricane Ian hit the west coast of Florida.

+“Within minutes we encountered numerous individuals that required assistance,” said Miami-Dade Fire Rescue Fire Chief Ray Jadallah.

 Florida National Guard troops hit the highway on their way to Miramar, Thursday.